SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 - Perform nightly and release deliveries on TestFlight.
 - Run code quality checks.

 We currently use TeamCity for continuous integration and GitHub for issue and pull request management.
 This document describes the steps required to fully integrate the tool suite with TeamCity and GitHub.
+Our goal is to:

+- Execute status checks and post results to GitHub when a pull request is opened or updated.
+- Build nightly demo apps when a pull request is opened or updated.
+- We might want to open a pull request early in draft, in this case we want to avoid status checks and nightly deliveries on commit (manual triggering must still be possible, though).

 ## Required tools